Randomized Masked Finetuning: An Efficient Way to Mitigate Memorization of PIIs in LLMs: Results and Observations

 We calculate the time complexity of training and compare the two techniques---deduplication and RMFT.
 We only consider the time complexity of preprocessing, as both training techniques follow the same training steps once the data is preprocessed.

 We assume $N$ datapoints for training, each datapoint has on average $k$ PIIs appearing, the length of each datapoint is $l$, and the number of unique emails is $u$.
 The total number of PIIs occurring in the whole dataset would be $N \cdot k$.
+For our experiments, $N = 10{,}000$, $k \approx 6$, and $u = 24{,}480$.